veonik/homedns/README.md

 # homedns

-Updates Linode DNS with your machine's public address.
+homedns is a cross-platform utility to update a Linode managed DNS A record with the system's public IP address.

 # Installation